JeremyLoh/xtal/frontend/README.md

 # Setup

+1. Ensure `node` is installed on your system - https://nodejs.org/en
+2. Navigate to the `frontend/` directory
+3. Update the `frontend/index.html` `<meta http-equiv="content-security-policy">` CSP tag for the backend endpoints and supabase public project url
-1. Create a `.env.production` and `.env.local` file - https://vite.dev/guide/env-and-mode#env-files
+4. Create a `.env.production` and `.env.local` file - https://vite.dev/guide/env-and-mode#env-files

    - e.g. `.env.local`